Introduction

 manual_folder = "data/manual",

-adc_folder = "data/data",
+adc_files = "data/data",

-class2use_file = "data/config/class2use.mat")
+class2use_file = "data/config/class2use.mat"

 # Summarize new counts after re-annotation

-mat_count <- ifcb_count_mat_annotations(manual_files = "data/manual",
+mat_count <- ifcb_count_mat_annotations(

 class2use_file = "data/config/class2use.mat",